Marcela Lobo Crenier: Career

-She began her career in 1986 by doing etching work, starting her own business in Cancun.
-However, at the time there was no art scene and most of the area’s development had not yet taken off.
-She had no teachers or others to help her develop and she sometimes networked through friends and family elsewhere to get enough work to survive.
+Lobo began her career in 1986 doing etching and started her own business in Cancun.
+At the time, there was no art scene in Cancun, and the city's development had not yet gained momentum.
+She had no teachers or broader art community to help her develop, and she occasionally networked through friends and family in other locations to get enough work to survive.

-In 1991, she moved back to her hometown of Mexico City.
-She took classes in painting and began her habit of painting eight hours a day, which continues to this day.
-However, she also worked at an etching workshop with notable masters of the craft such as José Luis Cuevas, Manuel Felguérez and Carmen Parra.
-In addition to creating her own work she has worked on collaborative projects in places such as the Centro Cultural Arte Contemporáneo, the workshop of Mercedes Escobar in Mexico City and the Alfartía Traditional workshop of Gorky González of Guanajuato.
-One notable collaborative relationship is with Uriarte Talavera, with her most recent work with them as a participant in the El Cinco de Mayo de 1862 exhibition, honoring the 150th anniversary of the Battle of Puebla.
+In 1991, Lobo moved back to her hometown of Mexico City.
+There, she attended an etching workshop with notable masters of the craft such as José Luis Cuevas, Manuel Felguérez, and Carmen Parra.
+In addition to creating her own etchings, she has collaborated on projects in places such as the Centro Cultural Arte Contemporáneo, Mercedes Escobar's workshop in Mexico City, and Gorky González's Alfartía Traditional workshop in Guanajuato.
+Notably, she has a collaborative relationship with Uriarte Talavera and most recently participated with them in the El Cinco de Mayo de 1862 exhibition, which honors the 150th anniversary of the Battle of Puebla.